| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 Cholesterol concentrations were approximately 5% lower in men and women

-who ate six or more times a day compared with those who ate once or twice
+who ate six or more times a day compared with those who ate once or twicea day.
+This was despite higher intakes of energy - including fat - in

 people who reported eating more frequently.
 The effect held good when